What Does a Meteorologist Do?

 A meteorologist should have a deep interest and curiosity towards the nature of the world around us, as well as excellent analytical skills to interpret weather conditions.
-Patience is an important attribute for meteorologists, as they will spend long hours researching.
-Meteorologists need to be able to work well within a team, and be willing to work towards improving weather prediction models and staying up-to-date with new technological developments.
+Patience is an important attribute for meteorologists, as they will spend long hours gathering and researching findings.
+Meteorologists need to be able to work well within a team and be willing to innovate by improving weather prediction models and staying up-to-date with new technological developments.

 ABC Company is looking a dynamic & engaging meteorologist for weekend mornings and regular on-air work 3 days a week.
 The candidate also engages on our digital platforms for the First Alert Weather team.

 - Analyze raw scientific data, models, and other available and relevant information to create an accurate weather forecast for our viewing area

 - Create a compelling, conversational presentation of weather forecast for broadcast, streaming, digital, and social media audiences

 - Accurately forecast and track severe weather

 - Communicate with news staff to inform editorial decision-making

 - Bachelor’s degree in meteorology, atmospheric science, or related field AMS seal preferred

 - 2+ years of experience as a broadcast meteorologist required

 - Demonstrated mastery of digital and social media strategy